Turkish economic crisis (2018–current)

-The Turkish economic crisis (Türkiye ekonomik krizi), also known as Great Turkish Depression, is a financial and economic crisis in Turkey.
+The Turkish economic crisis (Türkiye ekonomik krizi) is a financial and economic crisis in Turkey.
 It is characterized by the Turkish lira (TRY) plunging in value, high inflation, rising borrowing costs, and correspondingly rising loan defaults.
 The crisis was caused by the Turkish economy's excessive current account deficit and large amounts of private foreign-currency denominated debt.

 Some analysts also stress the leveraging effects of the geopolitical frictions with the United States.
 Following the detention of American pastor Andrew Brunson, who was arrested on espionage charges after the failed 2016 Turkish coup d'état attempt, the Trump administration exerted pressure towards Turkey by imposing further sanctions.
 The economic sanctions therefore doubled the tariffs on Turkey, as imported steel rises up to 50% and on aluminum to 20%.
 As a result, Turkish steel was priced out of the US market, which previously amounted to 13% of Turkey's total steel exports.

 After a period of modest recovery in 2020 and early 2021 amid the COVID-19 pandemic, the Turkish lira plunged following the replacement of Central Bank chief Naci Ağbal with Şahap Kavcıoğlu, who slashed interest rates from 19% to 14%.
 The lira lost 44% of its value in 2021 alone.
 In 2023, however, Erdoğan began to follow orthodox banking methods under the guidance of Mehmet Şimşek and Hafize Gaye Erkan.
 The interest rate has stood at 50% since March 2024 upon the advice of Fatih Karahan, the governor of the central bank who succeeded Erkan.
 This contributed to the decline of inflation, since as of November 2024, inflation is at 47.09%, down from its all-time high of 83%.
+As of July 2026 the YoY inflation stood on 31.75%.

 More recently, political turmoil has further complicated the economic recovery.
 A series of anti-democratic crackdowns, including the high-profile detention of an Istanbul mayor and other opposition figures, have deepened market uncertainty and triggered sharp selloffs in equity markets.
 These events have prompted both domestic and international policymakers to scramble: Finance Minister Mehmet Şimşek and central bank officials have engaged in calls with international investors, while authorities have also taken measures such as banning short selling and relaxing buyback rules in an effort to stabilize the markets.
 Meanwhile, rating agencies and international observers warn that the ongoing political repression may derail broader reform efforts and threaten Turkey's fragile economic stabilization.